radxa/debos-radxa/README.md

 ## How to debug errors

 Launch `dev-shell` to get a shell inside debos docker.
 You can then run `build.sh` and monitor the status. debos mounts root partition at `/scratch/mnt`, and boot partition is mounted at `/scratch/mnt/boot`.
 You can also `chroot /scratch/mnt` to examine the file system.
+Additionally, you can add `--debug-shell` option in `scripts/debos-target-board.sh` after `debos` command to have program launching a shell right after a failure.

 ## Add support for new boards